Jack Latham: A Pink Flamingo

 A Pink Flamingo (2015) "constitutes an exploration of the aspiration of the American Dream from an outsider's perspective".
-Beginning in 2012, in a time of economic hardship in the aftermath of the financial crisis of 2007–2008 and the 2010 United States foreclosure crisis, Latham retraced the Oregon Trail in the USA.
+Beginning in 2012, in a time of economic hardship after the 2008 financial crisis and the 2010 United States foreclosure crisis, Latham retraced the Oregon Trail in the USA.
 The Trail is a 2,170-mile (3,490 km) historic East–West, large-wheeled wagon route and emigrant trail, "travelled by thousands of migrants from the 1830s to 1860s to find financial success on the West Coast."
 A Pink Flamingos portraits, landscapes and still life photographs, were made with a large format view camera against this historic backdrop, during several trips of up to a month, over nearly three years.
 Latham has said "I was interested in this idea of travelling west as a metaphor for the hope that things will get better."

 The title refers to the plastic flamingo designed in 1957 by Don Featherstone, "gloriously kitsch and garishly pink, the garden ornament fast became an icon of Americana."